Skip to main content

 How long does it take to climb Aconcagua via the Normal Route?

 How long does it take to climb Aconcagua?
-What are the costs (in the next article)?
-It depends if you take the polish route, the 360 or the Normal Route.…
+It depends if you take the polish route, the 360 or the Normal Route.
+This article shares an itinerary for climbing Aconcagua…

 Chelsey Berg Finding North Mountain Climbing ExperienceClimb MountainsTop Summits